 The food and beverage industry encounters more challenges than other industries as they usually produce products for human consumption.
+Operational excellence and operational efficiency are key goals in this sector, driving manufacturers to optimize every aspect of their operations.
 They have to deal with stringent product quality regulations, hygiene and safety procedures.
 Not measuring up to these requirements could mean an unacceptable level of product waste as production failures (such as inefficient changeovers) or unplanned shutdowns lead to the rejection of startups or rejects along the production process.
+Optimizing processes at every stage is crucial for reducing waste and improving outcomes.
+Instant coffee production, for example, involves complex processes such as extraction, evaporation, and drying, which require advanced management strategies to prevent bottlenecks and maximize throughput.
+The pursuit of the perfect cup motivates continuous improvement and operational excellence in coffee manufacturing.
 Drawing from over twenty years of Asset Performance Management (APM) experience in FMCG, we share our top five recommendations for continuous improvement.

 1. Build your asset baseline